imnotashrimp/copyThat-airtable-figma/README.md

 # Airtable CopySync for Figma

-Airtable CopySync is a Figma plugin that inserts strings from your Airtable base in your Figma design.
+UX writers rejoice!
-It makes it easier to manage "source of truth" for your copy.
+Now you can sync strings from Airtable to your Figma designs.

 ## Setting up Airtable